ouvroir/icofom2021/src/publications/icofom2021-lin-li.md

 There were a further nine questions in the second part about the participant’s attitude towards colonial history, western culture, and Chinese culture.
-For example, \"What is the influence of the colonization history of China to yourself and your life?\", \"Do you expect any change about that influence?\", \"Is it necessary to export Chinese culture abroad?\"
+For example, “What is the influence of the colonization history of China to yourself and your life?”, “Do you expect any change about that influence?”, “Is it necessary to export Chinese culture abroad?”

 The third part focused on the repatriation of Chinese heritage objects which were removed from China during the colonial time and are currently